MicrosoftDocs/sql-docs/docs/connect/ado-net/enabling-multiple-active-result-sets.md

  MARS operations are not thread-safe.

 ### Connection Pooling
  MARS-enabled connections are pooled like any other connection.
 If an application opens two connections, one with MARS enabled and one with MARS disabled, the two connections are in separate pools.
-For more information, see [SQL Server Connection Pooling (ADO.NET)](sql-server-connection-pooling.md).  *TODO*

 ### SQL Server Batch Execution Environment
  When a connection is opened, a default environment is defined.
 This environment is then copied into a logical MARS session.